 Still, it’s not inconceivable that a fuller explanation of God’s purposes may be withheld from me until such time that I’m able to receive it (compare Mk 8:31-33; Lk 9:44-45 with Acts 2:23 or Gen 22 with Rom 4).
 There may very well be more acts in the play before the finale unfolds to bring it all together in the end.
 It’s not over ’til it’s over.

-The Christian answer to the mystery of suffering and evil is not more knowledge.
-It is faith and trust.
-There’s a sense in which we’ve no right to claim “surely, goodness and mercy will follow me all the days of my life” until we have first embraced our walk “through the valley of the shadow of death” (Ps 23).
-It is in the valley of pain that we know the very presence of Christ as “Immanuel, God with us” (Mt 1:23) and feel his truth that “I am with you always, to the end of the age” (Mt 28:20).
+The Christian answer to the mystery of suffering and evil, therefore, is not more knowledge, but the very presence of Christ himself; Immanuel, God with us (Mt 1:23).
+There’s a sense in which our claim “surely, goodness and mercy will follow me all the days of my life” follows only after we’ve embraced our “walk through the valley of the shadow of death.”
+Only then can we know “I am with you always, to the end of the age” (Mt 28:20).